Painful Mistakes Entrepreneurs Make That Impact Cash Flow

 1. Sticking with a Weak Business Model Too Long

-The modern day vernacular to shifting strategy or directions here is to “pivot”.
+The modern-day vernacular to shifting strategy or directions here is to “pivot”.
 Simply put, companies that don’t change their strategic direction when they should, can become fossils.
 Like aging dinosaurs, these companies die out, ergo they become extinct.
-If your business is struggling financially for too long without adequate sources on new cash, it will die.
+If your business is struggling financially for too long without adequate sources of new cash, it will die.
 Unless you raise money like Jeff Bezos, CEO of Amazon, change your strategy.
 Change your business.
 Or die!

 “The quickest way to double your cash is to fold it in half in your wallet.” – Groucho Marx